GSA/cio.gov-redo/_pages/programs-and-events/Data-Science-Training.md

 **Who**: This training program targets existing Federal employees that may benefit from data science skills to gain efficiencies in their respective duties.

-For additional information and agency materials, visit [MAX.gov](https://community.max.gov/x/HWySg) (OMB Max login required)
+For additional information and agency materials, visit [Connect.gov](https://community.connect.gov/x/HWySg) (Connect.gov login required)